-The Trump administration has imposed tariffs of 25 percent on over $200 billion of Chinese goods, even as trade talks between the U.S. and China continue in Washington, D.C.
+The Trump administration has imposed tariffs of 25% on over $200 billion of Chinese goods, even as trade talks between the U.S. and China continue in Washington, D.C.
 The new, tougher tariffs went into effect just after midnight Eastern Time today, prompting Chinese trade officials to promise immediate countermeasures against U.S. exports.
 At the White House, President Trump claimed China undermined recent trade talks by seeking a renegotiation.

-President Donald Trump: “I did get last night a very beautiful letter from President Xi.
-Let’s work together.
-Let’s see if we can get something done.
-But, they re-negotiated the deal.
-I mean they took, whether it’s intellectual property theft.
-They took many, many parts of their deal and they renegotiated.
+President Donald Trump: “I did get last night a very beautiful letter from President Xi: ’Let’s work together.
+Let’s see if we can get something done.’
+But they renegotiated the deal.
+I mean, they took, whether it’s intellectual property theft.
+They took many, many parts of that deal, and they renegotiated.
 You can’t do that.”

-Trump says he’s preparing to order tariffs on virtually all Chinese imports—some $540 billion worth of products brought into the US each year.
+Trump says he’s preparing to order tariffs on virtually all Chinese imports—some $540 billion worth of products brought into the U.S. each year.
 Talks between the U.S. trade officials and their Chinese counterparts are set to continue today in Washington.

-President Trump has nominated Patrick Shanahan to become the next Secretary of Defense.
+President Trump has nominated Patrick Shanahan to become the next secretary of defense.
 Shanahan has been acting Pentagon chief since Trump fired James Mattis at the start of the year.
 Last month, an internal Pentagon ethics investigation cleared Shanahan following accusations that he unfairly favored the weapons contractor Boeing, where he spent over three decades as an executive.

-In northern Virginia, famed U.S. army whistleblower Chelsea Manning was released from a federal prison Thursday after spending 62 days behind bars for refusing to testify to a grand jury.
+In northern Virginia, famed U.S. Army whistleblower Chelsea Manning was released from a federal prison Thursday after spending 62 days behind bars for refusing to testify to a grand jury.
 Manning had been subpoenaed to answer questions about her leak of hundreds of thousands of secret State Department and Pentagon documents to WikiLeaks—including evidence of U.S. war crimes.
 The grand jury ultimately disbanded.
 Manning’s freedom could be short-lived; her lawyers said in a statement that she will again refuse to testify in response to a separate subpoena.

 In northwestern Syria, dozens of people have been reported killed amid heavy airstrikes by Russian and Syrian warplanes.
-Among the dead are the parents and siblings of two-year-old Khadija al-Hamdan, who was the sole survivor of an airstrike that flattened out her home in Idlib province.
+Among the dead are the parents and siblings of 2-year-old Khadija al-Hamdan, who was the sole survivor of an airstrike that flattened out her home in Idlib province.
 The U.K.-based Syrian Observatory for Human Rights says Syrian forces have dropped over a dozen barrel bombs in recent days on Idlib, backed by scores of Russian airstrikes which have hit schools and hospitals.
 The United Nations has called for an urgent de-escalation of fighting.